ankit-pras/alexa-google-search/README.md

 5. On the Cofigure Triggers tab Click the dotted box and select "Alexa Skills Kit".
 Click Next
 6. Name the Lambda Function "google".
 7. Select the runtime as Node.js
-8. Go to the the src directory, select all files (including the node_modules folder) and then create a zip file, make sure the zip file does not contain the src directory itself, otherwise Lambda function will not work.
+8. Go to the folder that you downloaded from github and unzipped.
+Open the src folder and select all the files (including the node_modules folder) and then create a zip file called ARCHIVE.zip, make sure the zip file does not contain the src directory itself, otherwise Lambda function will not work.
 9. Select Code entry type as "Upload a .ZIP file" and then upload the .zip file to the Lambda
 10. Keep the Handler as index.handler (this refers to the main js file in the zip).
 11. Create a basic execution role and click create (or Choose use an existing role if you have deployed skills previously and then select "lambda_basic_executuion" from the existing role dropdown ).